 - Put the results on the blank grid to draw the big picture.

-Let's take a look at all five steps to point out the main things to watch for.
+Let's look at all five steps to highlight the main things to watch for.

-The main thing here is to have low performers on both criteria on the bottom left.
-High performers on both criteria end up on the top right corner of the 9 box grid.
+The main thing is to have low performers on both criteria on the bottom left.
+High performers on both criteria end up in the top right corner of the 9 box grid.
 All other combinations fall somewhere above or below the diagonal.

-That said, the 9 box grid doesn't show precise performance scores.
+The 9 box assessment model doesn't show precise performance scores.
 It is up to the management or the HR professionals to decide the boundaries between low, mid, and high performance.

-Once the blank grid is prepared, we can start with evaluating performance.
+Once the blank grid is prepared, we can evaluate performance.
 Usually, you'd have recent data for most employees.
-Usually, newcomers are the only ones that don't have a performance score, just because it's too early for their first evaluation.
+Usually, newcomers are the only ones that don't have a performance score just because it's too early for their first evaluation.

 The best thing about evaluation is using your existing assessment system.
-Also, if you are using performance review software, you'll have all the data you need available in easy to use form.
+Also, if you use performance review software, you'll have all the data you need available in an easy-to-use form.
 Even something as simple as an exported Excel sheet would work.

-When you are done assessing employee performance, it's time to evaluate the growth potential.
+When you have assessed employee performance, it's time to evaluate the growth potential.
 This is perhaps the trickiest part of the process.
 The most pitfalls of using the 9 box grid are at this stage.
 We discuss this later in the chapters about the pros and cons of the model.

-Combining the data on the 9 box grid
+4. Combining the data on the 9 box talent review template

-Once every employee has scores for both performance and potential, it's time to place them under the applicable categories.
-Then all you have to do is plot the data on the 9 box grid.
+Once every employee has scored for both performance and potential, it's time to place them under the applicable categories.
+Then, you must plot the data on the 9 box assessment template.
 This should paint a decent picture of the company's talent pool state.

 You can further format the data to visualize the distribution of your workforce on the 9 box grid.
 For instance, the number of people in every box can be presented in absolute values or percentages.
 You can color it as a heatmap to show the most common combinations of scores.